-In DoD acquisitions, the primary objective of developing maintainability and reliability requirements for a system is to reduce the time it takes for a properly trained maintainer to detect and isolate failures and affect repair.
-Maintainability requirements are include in the Initial Capabilities Document (ICD) and Capabilities Development Document (CDD) and flowed down to the system specification.
+In DoD acquisitions, the primary objective of developing maintainability and reliability requirements for a system is to reduce the time it takes for a properly trained maintainer to detect and isolate failures and affect a repair.
+Maintainability requirements are included in the Initial Capabilities Document (ICD) and Capabilities Development Document (CDD) and flowed down to the system specification.
 Intrinsic factors contributing to maintainability are:

 - Modularity: Packaging of components such that they can be repaired via remove and replace action vs. on-board repair.
-Care should be taken not to “over modularize” and trade-offs to evaluate replacement, transportation, and repair costs should be accomplished to determine the most cost effective approach.
+Care should be taken not to “over modularize” and trade-offs to evaluate replacement, transportation, and repair costs should be accomplished to determine the most cost-effective approach.

-- Interoperability: The compatibility of components with standard interface protocols to facilitate rapid repair and enhancement/upgrade through black box technology using common interfaces.
+- Interoperability: The compatibility of components with standard interface protocols to facilitate the rapid repair and enhancement/upgrade through black box technology using common interfaces.
 Physical interfaces should be designed so that mating between components can only happen correctly.

 - Physical accessibility: The designed-in structural assurance that components requiring more frequent monitoring, checkout, and maintenance can be easily accessed.
 This is especially important in Low Observable platforms.
 Maintenance points should be directly visible and accessible to maintainers, including access for corrosion inspection and mitigation.